Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Pipeline

 \begin{itemize}[leftmargin=*]

 \item \textbf{Task: Multi-scenario Click-Through Rate Prediction.} Our benchmark focuses on Click-Through Rate (CTR) prediction in a multi-scenario setting.
-In general CTR prediction~\citep{guo2017deepfm}, the CTR value $\hat{y}$ is predicted by a model $\mathcal{F}{\theta}$, which takes input features $\boldsymbol{x}$ (e.g., user, item, and context features).
+In standard CTR prediction~\citep{guo2017deepfm}, the CTR value $\hat{y}$ is predicted by a model $\mathcal{F}_{\theta}$, which takes input features $\boldsymbol{x}$ (e.g., user, item, and context features).
 This is expressed as $\hat{y} = \mathcal{F}_{\theta}(\boldsymbol{x})$.
-However, in multi-scenario settings, the input features differ due to the inclusion of scenario-specific features $\boldsymbol{x}_s$ and a scenario indicator $s \in {1, ..., S}$, which indicates the scenario to which the input belongs.
+However, in multi-scenario settings, the input features are extended to include scenario-specific features $\boldsymbol{x}_s$ and a scenario indicator $s \in \{1, ..., S\}$, which identifies the scenario to which the input belongs.
 Additionally, when designing a multi-scenario model $\mathcal{F}_{\theta^M}$, both scenario-specific and shared features must be jointly considered within the parameter $\theta^M$ across all $S$ scenarios.
 Mathematically, this is formulated as:

-here, $\boldsymbol{x}_g$ denotes the general (scenario-independent) features, $\boldsymbol{x}_s$ represents the scenario-specific features for each scenario $s$, and $\hat{y}$ refers to the CTR prediction.
+where $\boldsymbol{x}_g$ denotes the general (scenario-independent) features, $\boldsymbol{x}_s$ represents the scenario-specific features for each scenario $s$, and $\hat{y}$ refers to the CTR prediction.

-\item \textbf{Open Datasets.} Open datasets are crucial for research in recommender systems.
-While numerous datasets are available, their inconsistent usage across studies hinders fair comparisons.
-Our proposed benchmark addresses this by offering a unified data loading interface, enabling standardized access to datasets.
-Specifically, we provide several open datasets which have been tested and evaluated under our benchmark.
-This interface is also designed for easy extensibility, encouraging the use of additional datasets for experimentation and evaluation (see Section~\ref{sec:Dataset}).
+\item \textbf{Open Datasets.} Open datasets play a critical role in research on recommender systems.
+Even though many datasets are available, their inconsistent usage across MSR studies often impedes fair comparisons.
+Our proposed benchmark addresses this issue by providing a unified data loading interface, ensuring standardized access to datasets.
+Specifically, we offer open datasets that have been tested and evaluated within our benchmark.
+This interface is also designed for easy extensibility, facilitating integration of additional datasets for future experiments (see Section~\ref{sec:Dataset}).